One-Language/Book/content/en-us/section/README.md

 # Section

-**en-us :** Translate the table of contents into the language. 'content/en-us/section/'
+**en-us:** Translate the content inside this 'section' folder and so the book of the programming language it will be translated.